Jumalon Museum, Butterfly Sanctuary and Art Gallery

 Jumalon Museum, Butterfly Sanctuary and Art Gallery is a private museum, art gallery and nature reserve run by the Jumalon Foundation.
 It is located in Julian N. Jumalon St. (former Macopa St.) Basak, Pardo, Cebu City, Philippines.

 History

 Built in 1974, it originally served as a residence of the late Cebuano lepidopterist Julian Navarro Jumalon (October 18, 1909 - June 26, 2000).

 Prof. Jumalon amassed a vast collection of butterflies through his travels worldwide and by trading local Philippine species with foreign ones.
-His fascination with Lepidopterans did not just end in having them preserved and framed.
-He wanted the butterflies close by, especially the rare ones.
-To invite these insects, he planted his residence with butterfly food plants.
+To study Lepidopterans, he planted his residence with butterfly food plants.
 He also caught live specimens and released them in his garden.
 His butterfly collection is the oldest and perhaps the biggest in the Philippines.

 After his death, a foundation (Julian N. Jumalon Foundation, Inc.) was created by his children and grand children to foster to his collection and the compound which, prior to the founder's death, became a tourist attraction.